Skip to main content

 Growth Hormone Peptide Therapy

 Key peptides in this category include Sermorelin, Ipamorelin / CJC-1295, Tesamorelin, Hexarelin, and MK-677.
-These agents stimulate the body’s natural production and release of (GH) and 1 (IGF-1).
+These agents stimulate the body’s natural production and release of growth hormone (GH) and insulin-like growth factor 1 (IGF-1).
 GH and IGF-1 are known to influence protein synthesis, cellular repair, and overall tissue regeneration, including components of the hair follicle.
 By promoting a more youthful physiological environment, these peptides can contribute to improved hair quality and density.

 Common Hormonal and Peptide Therapies and Their Primary Hair-Related Mechanisms